corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 ### Asynchronous signing

 In 1.4 a new asynchronous infrastructure has been added to the plugins.
-If your plugin does not sign requests immediately you can easily return a tracking id (String type) and the Signing Service will keep checking whether the plugin has already signed that particular request.
+If your plugin does not sign requests immediately, you can easily return a tracking id (`String` type) and the Signing Service will keep checking whether the plugin has already signed that particular request.

 That's why the plugin interfaces contain new methods called `check*SubmissionStatus()`.
 If your plugin simply does not support asynchronous signing you can ignore these tracking functions and just return `null`.
-This way the Signing Service will know that the plugin is not async and will not force tracking the request.
+This way the Signing Service will know that the plugin is not asynchronous and will not force tracking the request.

 Please note that an optional `requestId` has been added to the plugin response objects (for example `CSRResponse`).
-These values are also nullable so when your plugin assembles these please use `null` if your plugin is not async.
+These values are also nullable so when your plugin assembles these please use `null` if your plugin is not asynchronous.

 However if your plugin is asynchronous then the returned `SigningStatus` must be `PENDING` and the `requestId` must be present.
 This is the only way the Signing Service will be able to track the request.